loctet/TRAC/artefact.md

 ## 3.4.
 Run your own examples
-Designing some DAFSM and checking them can be done by executing (`python3 Main.py --filetype txt "file_name"`)  where `file_name` is the file where the DAFSM is stored and specifying an alternative base directory `<directory>` if the default one is not used.
+Designing some DAFSM and checking them can be done by executing using the `Main.py` on the file where the DAFSM is stored and specifying an alternative base directory `<directory>` if the default one is not used.

 Further models can be found in `src/Examples/other_tests`.